zanebookbinder/poker-goat/README.md

 ### What We Did
-We attempted to use Reinforcement Learning to create a Poker player that could understand it's cards, the game situation, etc. and then make an optimal decision about what action to take.
+We attempted to use Reinforcement Learning to create a Poker player that could understand its cards, the game situation, etc. and then make an optimal decision about what action to take.
 We began by building the game, then began creating RL experiences from game play.
 After that, we incorportated a model that chose actions.
 We calculated the correct Q values using the Bellman Equation.
 Rewards